-They are not just absolutely delicious but very healthy too.
+Tomatoes are not just absolutely delicious but very healthy too.
 They are full of minerals and vitamins, the below table is just a rough average, and I am sure that the home-grown tomatoes have even more goodness in them.

-If you have lots of room for growing tomatoes in your greenhouse and planning to get a head start, you can sow them in February and keep them inside as long as the weather gets warmer in late May.
+If you have lots of room to grow tomatoes in your greenhouse and planning to get a head start, you can sow seeds in February and keep them inside as long as the weather gets warmer in late May.
 But if you have limited space inside for your tomatoes and the plants will have to go outside as soon as possible, then it is best to sow in April, so by the time the plants have 3 – 4 pairs of true leaves the weather is warmer outside so they can go straight into their final position in late May – early June.

-If you have a greenhouse I would suggest sowing the tomato seeds indoors in the second half of March and then plant the tomatoes in the greenhouse late April – early May; with some extra protection they will grow well and ahead of later sowings.
-If you grow tomatoes outside I would recommend sowing the seeds late March – early April.
+If you growing tomatoes in the greenhouse I would suggest sowing the tomato seeds indoors in the second half of March in good quality seed starting mix; and then plant the tomatoes in the greenhouse late April – early May; with some extra protection they will grow well and ahead of later sowings.

 Potting on the tomato seedlings

 When the seedlings are large enough to handle you will have to replant them into individual small – medium sized pots.
 It is better to repot more than once than planting them straight in big pots as in the rich compost a big root system can develop and not so much foliage growth.

-Planting tomato plants to their final position
+Planting tomatoes to their final position

 Growing tomatoes in the ground has many advantages, even if it is the ground in the greenhouse, as the soil dries out slower saving lots of time and effort during the summer months and also there are more nutrients in the soil, with feeding you can only replace a certain quality and quantity of the nutrients the plants need.